 - 1. The County will try to maintain diversified and stable revenues to shelter it from short- run fluctuations in any one revenue source. - 2.
 The County will estimate its annual revenues through an objective, analytical process. - 3.
 The County will project revenues for the next five (5) years and will update this projection annually. - 4.
 The year-to-year increase of budgeted revenue from the property tax will adhere to the Illinois Property Tax Extension Limitation Law and shall not exceed the national Consumer Price Index (CPI) for the year preceding the levy year on existing property.
 The County Administrator will provide a justification for the proposed levy, which will be the minimum amount projected to balance the budget, prior to budget preparation.
-For the purpose of developing the FY2019 budget, there will be a property tax levy freeze.
-Additional levy, as a result of the CPI increase, will not be taken.
-However, the FY2019 budget will include growth from new property. - 5.
+For the purpose of developing the FY2020 budget, staff will prepare scenarios that include a property tax levy with full allowable CPI increase, partial CPI increase, and growth from only new property. - 5.
+The County will regularly investigate other revenue sources (e.g., charges for services, user fees, use taxes) that could be used to relieve the property tax burden. - 6.
 All user charges and fees will be reviewed on a regular basis with all fees reviewed within a five-year cycle, and where appropriate adjusted to a level related to the cost of providing the services, subject to State statutes.